Tui-howe/Custom-Python-Calculator-Assessment/README.md

 # Custom Python Calculator Assessment

-## The Project
+## About my Project
-This project is custom python calculater, using PYTHON we created this GUI (Graphical User Interface)
+This project is custom python calculater, using PYTHON we created this GUI (Graphical User Interface) and with colours

 ### Design Decisions:
 - Age Group for calculator is **Intermediate students** (11-13yrs old)